klmui/All-Projects/README.md

 skills are in web development, Java, JavaScript, and Python.
 I'm also a computer science tutor at UW-Madison as well as a web development intern at Forward Health Group.

+I bring a professional, positive energy to the workplace and love seeing my colleges grow and succeed as much as I enjoy seeing myself succeed.
+I hope to connect with you soon!

 Clifton Strengths Finder:
 Individualization | Achiever | Significance | Responsibility | Learner